ainsleyclark/golang-sql-migrate/README.md

 Fresh will drop the whole database, create it and run all the pending migrations.

 ### Drop and Create
 Drop & Create will drop the whole database and create it again.
-Note it is not the same as fresh, as fresh that will run all the migrations over again.
+Note it is not the same as fresh, as fresh will run all the up migrations over again.

 ### Make
-Make will create up and down sql files based on the migration path
+Make will create up and down sql files based on the migration path.

 ## Todo:
 Create stub files for the make command.